oodles-noodles/ghas-issue-ops/README.md

 - **GitHub Actions matrix jobs** to parallelize enablement across different Enterprise instances
 - **GitHub CLI (gh)** for API interactions with both GitHub.com and GitHub Enterprise Server
 - **GitHub Enterprise Cloud API** for license information
+- **Reusable Workflows**: Implementation split into caller and reusable workflows for better maintainability and reuse
+- **Reusable workflows**: Split implementation into caller and reusable workflow components

+### Workflow Architecture

+The implementation is split into two workflow files:

+1. **Caller Workflow** (`ghas-enablement.yml`):
+   - Triggered by issues with the 'ghas-enablement' label
+   - Parses the issue body to extract required parameters
+   - Calls the reusable workflow with extracted parameters

+2. **Reusable Workflow** (`ghas-enablement-action.yml`):
+   - Accepts inputs from the caller workflow
+   - Contains the core implementation logic
+   - Groups repositories by GHES instance
+   - Performs license checks and enables GHAS features
+   - Posts results back to the triggering issue

+This architecture allows:
+- Other repositories to reuse the core GHAS enablement logic
+- Easier maintenance by separating triggering mechanism from implementation
+- Better testing and development of the core functionality

 The workflow is structured to be maintainable and adaptable:
 - **Centralized configuration** with `config.yaml` for managing multiple GHES instances